Personal life of Cicero: Childhood and family

 Cicero's parents were Marcus Tullius Cicero and Helvia, and he had a brother, Quintus Tullius Cicero, who later married Pomponia, the sister of Cicero's friend Atticus.
 Cicero's family belonged to the local gentry, domi nobiles, but had no familial ties with the Roman senatorial class.
-Cicero was only distantly related to one notable person born in Arpinum, Gaius Marius.
-Cicero received little political benefit from this connection.
+Cicero was only distantly related to one notable person born in Arpinum, Gaius Marius, though he received little political benefit from this connection.
 In fact, it may have hindered his political aims, as Marius's political allies were defeated in a civil war during the 80s BC, and anyone connected to the Marian regime was viewed as a potential troublemaker.

 Cicero's father was a well-to-do eques (knight) with good connections in Rome.
 Though he was a semi-invalid who could not enter public life, he compensated for this by studying extensively.
 Although little is known about Cicero's mother, Helvia, it was common for the wives of important Roman citizens to be responsible for the management of the household.
 Cicero's brother Quintus wrote in a letter that she was a thrifty housewife.

 Cicero's cognomen, personal surname, is derived from the Latin for chickpea.
 Romans often chose down-to-earth personal surnames.
 Plutarch explains that the name was originally given to one of Cicero's ancestors who had a cleft in the tip of his nose resembling a chickpea.
 Plutarch adds that Cicero was urged to change this deprecatory name when he entered politics, but refused, saying that he would make Cicero more glorious than Scaurus ("Swollen-ankled") and Catulus ("Puppy").